About the site

 Art of the Title is the leading online publication on the creative process behind title sequence design, spanning the film, television, conference, and videogame industries.
 Featuring title design from countries around the world, we honor the creators and innovators who contribute to the field, discussing and displaying their work with a desire to explicate, facilitate, and instigate.

 The site was founded in 2007 by Ian Albinson, and in 2008 Alexander Ulloa joined as Head Writer.
-Currently it is run by a team of three: Founder and Editor-in-Chief Ian Albinson, Managing Editor Lola Landekic, and Senior Editor Will Perkins, and supported by a number of contributing writers.
+Currently it is run by a multinational team of three: Founder and Editor-in-Chief Ian Albinson (Vermont), Managing Editor Lola Landekic (Toronto), and Senior Editor Will Perkins (Toronto).
+It is supported by a number of contributing writers.

 In recent years, we have given talks at a number of international events.
 If you are interested in having Art of the Title speak at your event, please see our talks & events page.